British Prime Minister Johnson to face no-confidence vote

 Brady said some lawmakers who submitted no-confidence letters had asked for them to be held back until after the jubilee weekend.

-Still, most political observers think Johnson will win the backing of more than 180 lawmakers and defeat the challenge.
-But he could still emerge severely weakened.
-The last prime minister to survive a no-confidence vote was Theresa May in 2018.
-She never regained her authority and resigned within months, sparking a leadership contest that was won by Johnson.
+Previous prime ministers who survived no-confidence votes emerged severely weakened.
+Theresa May, for instance, won one in 2018 but never regained her authority and resigned within months, sparking a leadership contest that was won by Johnson.

 His selection in July 2019 capped a rollercoaster journey to the top.
 He had held major offices, including London mayor and U.K. foreign secretary, but also spent periods on the political sidelines after self-inflicted gaffes.
 He kept bouncing back, showing an uncommon ability to shrug off scandal and connect with voters that, for many Conservatives, overshadowed doubts about his ethics or judgment.

-But qualms have been growing, and came to a head after an investigator’s report late last month that slammed a culture of rule-breaking inside the prime minister’s office in a scandal known as “partygate.”
+But concerns came to a head after an investigator’s report late last month that slammed a culture of rule-breaking inside the prime minister’s office in a scandal known as “partygate.”

-Civil service investigator Sue Gray described alcohol-fueled bashes held by Downing Street staff members at a time when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.
+Civil service investigator Sue Gray described alcohol-fueled bashes held by Downing Street staff members in 2020 and 2021, when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.

 Gray said the “senior leadership team” must bear responsibility for “failures of leadership and judgment.”